datapraxis/hdcr/readme.md

 When, where, and by whom the data were created

-What the data describes (e.g. Black Death mortality rates)
+What the data topically describes (e.g. Black Death mortality rates)

-Briefly described data features
+Describe data features briefly (e.g. x no. of records, mixture of text and tabular data)

 Licensing, e.g. CC-BY-SA